Your Brain's Rendering Pipeline,

 Domain Warping: Positional Uncertainty

 In the periphery, you can detect that something is there but not where exactly it is.
-Scrutinizer simulates this with fractal noise displacement — two octaves of Simplex noise at 150x and 300x frequency, with an anisotropic 2x horizontal bias (horizontal crowding is more severe than vertical in human vision).
+Scrutinizer simulates this with fractal noise displacement — two octaves of Simplex noise at 150x and 300x frequency, with an anisotropic 2x radial bias (crowding is more severe along the radial axis toward/away from fixation than tangentially; Toet & Levi 1992).

 Fractal Warp Displacement